Santoshpatel112/Santoshpatel112/README.md

 ## Details
 👩‍💻 I'm currently A project related to full stack

 🧠 I'm currently learning.
-React and DSA with java
+MERN-STACK and DSA with java

 👯‍♀️ I'm looking to Contribute in Open source
-🤔 I'm looking for help with...

 💬 Ask me about...